rya-sge/access-denied/_posts/2023-09-27-gas-optimization.md

 This article summarizes the main and easier tricks to save gas when you program smart contracts with **Solidity**.

+Smart contract optimization is a key principle on EVM blockchain with Solidity, particularly for a deployment on Ethereum mainet where transactions fees are height.
+Optimizing gas cost allows to reduce the fees paid by the smart contract users, which is clearly better for their experience.

-You will find a more accurate and complete list on [rareskills](https://www.rareskills.io/post/gas-optimization#viewer-7stcj), which is one of the main references for this article.
+You will find a more accurate and complete list on [RareSkills](https://www.rareskills.io/post/gas-optimization), which is one of the main references for this article.
+There is also a very good lesson on [Udemy](https://www.udemy.com/course/advanced-solidity-understanding-and-optimizing-gas-costs/) by Jeffrey Scholz.

+To increase your knowledge, you can also see the RareSkills interview questions related to Gas where the answers are available in my articles: [Medium](https://rya-sge.github.io/access-denied/2024/02/14/solidity-interview-question-rareskills/#gas), [Hard](https://rya-sge.github.io/access-denied/2024/03/04/solidity-interview-question-rareskills-hard/#gas), [Advanced](https://rya-sge.github.io/access-denied/2024/05/06/solidity-interview-question-rareskills-advanced/#gas).

+The goal of this article is not to aggressively optimize the code and will not present all possible optimizations.

+[TOC]

 ## Key concepts

 Before that, here some key concepts

-- Gas cost : cost in gas to execute the smart contract.
+- Gas cost: cost in gas to execute the smart contract.

-The transaction gas cost is fixed and can be pre computed.
+The transaction gas cost is fixed, it depends on the code of each opcode executed during the transaction and can be precomputed.
 And if it can be precomputed, it can be optimized...

-- gas price : actual price to pay to a validator (since Proof of Stake) to execute the smart contract and validate the transaction.
-The gas price is not fixed, it depends of the supply and demand.
+- Gas price: actual price to pay to a validator (since Proof of Stake) to execute the smart contract and validate the transaction.
+The gas price is not fixed, it depends on the supply and demand.

 Reference: [3. moralis](https://moralis.io/how-to-reduce-solidity-gas-costs-full-guide/), [ethereum.org/en/developers/docs/gas/](https://ethereum.org/en/developers/docs/gas/), [ethereum.stackexchange.com - Why do we still pay gas in proof-of-stake?](https://ethereum.stackexchange.com/questions/141701/why-do-we-still-pay-gas-in-proof-of-stake)